FinFisher/FinFly-Web/xpi/README.md

     ... etc etc

-I guess "doSomethingWhenBrowserIsStarted() could be anything, like... send the victim's MAC and IP addresses to an IP address located in the Washington metropolitan area...
+I guess "doSomethingWhenBrowserIsStarted()" could be anything, like... send the victim's MAC and IP addresses to an IP address located in the Washington metropolitan area...